 I rate on a (very subjective) five-star system:

-- Five stars – the book is practically flawless.
+- Five stars – the book is practically flawless – or, it’s both obscure and enchanting.
 Would recommend without reservation.

 - Four stars – the book is largely excellent but has one or two perceived flaws that very slightly impact my reading experience – possibly an uneven pace or a small plot hole.
 Would highly recommend.

 - Three stars – an overall enjoyable read with a few deficiencies that are noticeable enough to pull me out of the story, such as three or more grammatical errors or typos, a significant plot inconsistency, or a sudden change in a character’s speech patterns.
 Would still recommend, with a caveat.

 - One or two stars – multiple “fatal errors” that prevent me from enjoying the book.
 Would not recommend.
 With a few exceptions, I don’t publish two-star reviews on this site, though you might see them on Amazon, Goodreads, or Reedsy.
 I can’t recall ever publishing a one-star review, probably because I wouldn’t finish reading a one-star book.

 Do I rate all books on the same scale?